-CannonDesign uses an approach called Living-Centered Design that aims to address not only human needs but also the increasingly complex interdependencies that exist in society.
-Inspired by human-centred and systems-based design methods, it addresses challenges through the lens of the broader ecosystems they exist within—helping organizations and communities realize an impactful and systemic change.
+CannonDesign uses an approach called Living-Centered Design.
+This aims to address not only human needs but also the increasingly complex interdependencies that exist in society.
+Inspired by human-centred and systems-based design methods, it addresses challenges through the lens of the broader ecosystems they exist within.
+It thus helps organizations and communities realize an impactful and systemic change.

-As the access to healthcare continues to be a global issue, designers have a responsibility to make healthcare facilities accessible and welcoming spaces for all.
+Access to healthcare continues to be a global issue.
+Designers have a responsibility to make healthcare facilities accessible and welcoming spaces for all.
 Whether this is through improving care in rural or underserved areas or helping organizations address major issues such as mental healthcare or cancer care, we aim to solve these problems in a holistic way that not only improves the lives of users, but also the communities and cities they exist within.

-We have all learned from the pandemic that healthcare organizations can adapt quickly to adverse conditions and provide the best patient care they possibly can.
-Going forward, design teams should use the lessons learned over the last two years and help facilities be as flexible and prepared as possible for the rapidly evolving healthcare industry.
+We have all learned from the pandemic that healthcare organizations can adapt quickly to adverse conditions.
+They can also provide the best patient care possible.
+Going forward, design teams should use the lessons learned over the last two years and help facilities be as flexible.
+They should make them as prepared as possible for the rapidly evolving healthcare industry.

 What are you currently working on?

-While we are actively pursuing local work, the Mumbai office is an integral part of CannonDesign’s Single Firm, Multi-Office strategy towards bringing the best talent from all of its offices to each project.
-Our design team collaborates with multiple North American CannonDesign offices to deliver complex healthcare, education, and technology projects through all phases of design and construction administration.
+While we are actively pursuing local work, the Mumbai office is an integral part of CannonDesign’s Single Firm, Multi-Office strategy.
+It works towards bringing the best talent from all of its offices to each project.
+Our design team collaborates with multiple North American CannonDesign offices to deliver complex healthcare, education, and technology projects.
+We work through all phases of design and construction administration.

 Biltrax Construction Data is tracking 17000+ projects on its technology platform for its Clients.
 Email firstname.lastname@example.org to subscribe and generate business leads.